-For the 12 months ending March 2010, inattention was reported as a contributing cause of 57% of fatal crashes and 48% of serious injury crashes.
+In 2010, inattention was reported as a contributing cause of 36% of fatal crashes and 44% of serious injury crashes.

 There are over 160 different offences related to inattentive driving.
 One of the most common inattentive driving offences is using a hand held mobile phone.
 The number of expiations for hand held mobile phone use and all other inattentive driving offences are shown in figure 14.
 There has been an obvious increase in the number of expiations given for hand held mobile phone use since 2005.
-Expiations for using a hand-held mobile phone and other inattentive driving had a sharp rise since late 2007.
+Expiations for using a hand-held mobile phone and other inattentive driving had a sharp rise since late 2007, trending upwards since, they saw a decrease in the December 2010 quarter.
 The increase in expiations for using a hand held mobile phone has had a large influence on the number of expiations for inattentive driving since 2007.
 The variation in inattentive driving offences over time could be due to differences in the incidence of inattentive driving or to varying enforcement activity by police.

-Figure 14 - Number of expiations for inattentive driving offences per quarter, 2003- 2010^{13}
+Figure 14 - Number of expiations for inattentive driving offences per quarter, 2003-March 201113